Connect with Local Window Companies

 Argon Gas

-A type of gas that is used to replace the air in double or triple glazes to increase the energy efficiency by decreasing the amount of heat loss.
+A type of gas that is used to replace the air in double windows (krypton gas is typically used in triple pane windows).
+Essentially, argon gas increases the windows overall energy efficiency by decreasing the amount of heat loss.

 Center Hung Sash